Felting Your Knitting by Hand

 How to Felt by Hand

 Place your knitting in a sink and pour boiling water over it until covered.
-Let it soak until fully saturated.

 Add a few drops of soap which helps lubricate the fibers and open the scales.